Success Story

 Simple User Administration at DEVK – Even Without IT Assistance

-Thanks to being able to outsource more and more standard tasks to the specialist departments – which is further facilitated by Garancy® Process Center – the IT team now has more time to tend to core tasks and can administrate a much larger user base with the same number of people.
+Thanks to being able to outsource more and more standard tasks to the specialist departments – which is further facilitated by the Garancy® Process Center – the IT team now has more time to tend to core tasks and can administrate a much larger user base with the same number of people.

 Today, access governance is a top priority for DEVK.
 Garancy® IDM makes it much easier for DEVK to comply with access governance requirements.